 The Kellogg School of Management at Northwestern University is committed to providing a supportive and welcoming environment for doctoral students to focus on their academics and research.
-Students spend four to five years completing the requirements for their PhD degree; consequently, they become an integral part of the academic, research and social culture at Kellogg.
+On average students spend five years completing the requirements for their PhD degree; consequently, they become an integral part of the academic, research and social culture at Kellogg.
 The Kellogg School and the university have many resources dedicated to ensuring that students from all backgrounds have an unparalleled academic experience throughout their doctoral program.

 at Northwestern and celebrates the diversity of our student body